SamTowne/st/brain/notes/cka.md

     - if an update to a deployment causes a problem you can roll back to a previous working state
   - to see state of a deployment: kubectl rollout status deployment/my-deployment
   - you can update the underlying image: kubectl set image deployment/my-deployment nginx:nginx

+## Networking
+- kubernetes network model
+  - a set of standards that defines how networking between pods behaves
+  - each pod has its own IP address within the cluster
+  - each ip address is unique within the cluster
+- cni plugins overview
+  - cni plugins are a type of kubernetes network plugin that provide network connectivity between pods according to the standard setby the kubernetes network model
+  - the calico network plugin is common